locationtech/udig-platform/docs/user/en/Quickstart.rst

     |image1|

-You can return to the Welcome view at any time by selecting the **Help > Welcome** from the menu bar.
+You can return to the Welcome view at any time by selecting the :menuselection:`Help --> Welcome` from the menu bar.

 Workbench